underground-software/orbit/README.md

 4. Build and launch orbit with `cd docker && docker-compose up --build`.

+5. On systems with SELinux enabled, run `chcon -Rt svirt_sandbox_file_t docs` in the respository.

-5. Orbit is now available as a web app.
+6. Orbit is now available as a web app.
 Use `cd docker && docker-compose down` to return to earth before re-launching with new changes.

-6. Use `test-style.sh` to ensure style compliance before contributing code.
+7. Use `test-style.sh` to ensure style compliance before contributing code.

 ### Development checklist: